 Interested applicants should email a CV, a brief description of research interests and contact details for three references to Dr. Carvill

-Potential PhD and MD/PhD students can join the lab through Northwestern University Interdepartmental Neuroscience (NUIN) and the NU Medical Scientist Training Program.
+Potential PhD and MD/PhD students can join the lab through the Driskill Graduate Program (DGP) in Life Sciences, Northwestern University Interdepartmental Neuroscience (NUIN) and the NU Medical Scientist Training Program.

 We are always looking for enthusiastic undergraduate students who are interested in pursuing a career in science to join our team over the summer with a continuing commitment for a year or two during the school year.
 Interested applicant should email Dr. Carvill and include a CV, as well as a short description of research interests and motivation for wanting to join the lab.